 Recreation is emphasized, too, with the Capital Crescent Trail leading right through the heart of town between Bethesda West and Wisconsin South neighborhoods.
 This 11-mile paved trail follows the old B&O Railroad line and is one of the most popular recreational paths in the country for walkers, joggers, and cyclists.

 Living and Working in Bethesda, MD

-Bethesda is divided into neighborhoods: Downtown Bethesda, Woodmont Triangle, Bethesda West, Wisconsin North and Wisconsin South, each with its own particular flavor.
-But they all share one thing: Bethesda as a whole is a magnet neighborhood and placed first in Forbes' 2014 list of "most educated towns" in the U.S. and first in Time Magazine's list of top-earning towns.
-Employment opportunities at the corporate headquarters of many large companies as well as federal institutions and medical facilities is, after all, the main attraction.
+Bethesda is divided into neighborhoods, including Downtown Bethesda, Woodmont Triangle, Bethesda West, Wisconsin North, and Wisconsin South, each with its own particular flavor.
+Employment opportunities at the corporate headquarters of many large companies, as well as federal institutions and medical facilities, is the main attraction.